sifteo/thundercracker/README.md

 * [Sifteo SDK documentation](https://sifteo.github.io/thundercracker/sdk-docs)

 Most of the tools necessary to build the SDK are included in this repository, in the `deps` directory.
 There are some exceptions, like Doxygen.
-On Mac OS, you can install this with `[brew](http://brew.sh/) install doxygen`.
+On Mac OS, you can install this with "[brew](http://brew.sh/) install doxygen".

 In the top-level Thundercracker directory, type `make`.
 This will build the firmware, compiler, asset preparation tools, documentation, and unit tests.
 Most of the results will be in the `sdk` directory.